 Inspired by the client’s Catholic beliefs, the house was designed as a timber cross and a metaphor symbolic of their faith.
 The cross plan creates multiple exterior walls to capture the best sun and views on the site from an elevated position.

-The cross-plan on the upper level creates four parts intersecting at the open-plan kitchen dining space above a central concrete masonry cube consisting of foyer, office, store and stair on the lower level.
+The cross-plan on the upper level creates four parts intersecting at the open-plan kitchen dining space above a central concrete masonry cube consisting of foyer, office, storage and stair on the lower level.
 This anchors and elevates the timber cross to hover on steel legs lightly touching the earth.
 A driveway to the carport under the living area defines a formal entry on the lower level to the south.
-The upper level casual entry is from a level lawn onto a deck providing sheltered and private outdoor living spaces from the wind, road and neighbours to the north.
-A deck, parent’s bedroom, dressing room and ensuite form the west part of the cross.
-A deck, children’s bedroom, bathroom and laundry are to the east.
+The upper level casual entry is from a level lawn onto a deck providing sheltered and private outdoor living spaces from the wind, road and neighbours to the North.
+A deck, parent’s bedroom, dressing room and ensuite form the West part of the cross.
+A deck, children’s bedroom, bathroom and laundry are to the East.

 The building cross form of the house adds to the residential character of the neighbourhood and contributes to the public realm between the road and golf course with lawn and planting merged into the landscape making the house look as if it merges onto the neighbouring golf course.
 The materiality of timber was selected for lightweight construction, exterior cladding and soffits, decks, interior stair, handrail, flooring and joinery.